-Awareness of the role of personal skills in coping with mistreatment: Prior to the training, very few participants discussed personal skills concerning mistreatment, which was typically viewed as an organizational problem.
-This was with the exception of the participant who suffered severe mistreatment in the past, who said: “I consider myself a strong woman, not easy to break.
+Awareness of the Role of Personal Skills

+Prior to the training, very few participants had discussed personal skills in relation to mistreatment, which was typically viewed as an organizational problem.
+An exception was the participant who had suffered severe mistreatment in the past: I consider myself a strong woman, not easy to break.
 However, after my mistreatment experienced in the previous department, I realized it takes more to cope.
 As I suffered a lot and paid the price, I would like to develop coping skills in the training.
-I think everyone should, in case it happens to them” (R.B.).
+I think everyone should, in case it happens to them (R.B.).

-The training was found to develop among participants who did not experience mistreatment awareness of the role personal skills play in coping with mistreatment:“ It created awareness to personal skills, and how they act in such cases, made us notice things that we have not seen before” (O.M.).
-They also noted becoming aware of the concept of emotional intelligence and social, emotional competencies, which the majority was not familiar with, and the role they play in coping with mistreatment and succeeding in various life spheres: “When we spoke about personal skills, emotional intelligence and empathy, it was valuable for us and contributed to us.
+Among the participants who had not experienced mistreatment, the training was found to develop awareness of the role of personal skills in coping with mistreatment: It created awareness to personal skills, and how they act in such cases, made us notice things that we have not seen before (O.M.).
+They also noted becoming aware of the concept of emotional intelligence and of social and emotional competencies, which the majority had not previously been familiar with, and the role they play in coping with mistreatment and succeeding in various life spheres: When we spoke about personal skills, emotional intelligence and empathy, it was valuable for us and contributed to us.
 It seems like all that we spoke about as a remedy for mistreatment applies to more areas in our lives.
-I felt it contributed to me outside work too“ (D.B.).
+I felt it contributed to me outside work, too (D.B.).

+Personal Development

-Personal - development: Self-awareness was described to lay the foundation for self-development: “If a person has basic awareness, and they hear the things that were discussed in training, they start examining themselves and making changes” (M.S.).
-Indeed, following the training, participants felt that they have begun developing skills, or are prepared for making change, although the time in which the interviews were held allowed: “I think that consciously or unconsciously, once we were exposed to these topics of developing personal, social-emotional skills, it did change something in us, in every one of us, I think, even if some of us did not practice it much yet” (L.L).
+Self-awareness was described as laying the foundation for self-development: If a person has basic awareness, and they hear the things that were discussed in training, they start examining themselves and making changes (M.S.).
+Indeed, following the training, participants felt that they had begun to develop skills, or were prepared for making changes: I think that consciously or unconsciously, once we were exposed to these topics of developing personal, social-emotional skills, it did change something in us, in every one of us, I think, even if some of us did not practice it much yet (L.L.).

-Learning to be aspect was particularly valued, which can have an impact on their lives beyond work.
-Several Main areas of self-development emerged from the interviews.
-Describing enhancing self-awareness, the foundation of EI, one participant told that “learning about ourselves made us more aware of who we are, how we think and act and what we need to develop to cope” (R.D).
-In one of few references to personal accountability and proactiveness, one participant said: “I now [ after the training] understand that if I have a responsibility regarding my work, I have to take responsibility for myself too, what was the word for it?...be proactive … and that I can do it” (D.M).
-Adding assertiveness to the skills mentioned above, a participant shared: “I realized it doesn’t have to be that way, I can influence situations, speak up, express my opinion and not accept everything that is being said or done to me.
-I am doing the first steps now” (H.S.).
-Connecting assertiveness to self-awareness, another participant added:” When you look at yourself, where you allow things to happen to you and where you don’t, today, after the training, I know that there is more chance that I will stand up for myself than before (J.F.).
+The learning to be aspect was particularly valued by the participants as having an impact on their lives beyond work, and several main areas of self-development emerged from the interviews.
+Describing the enhancement of self-awareness, the foundation of EI, one participant noted: Learning about ourselves made us more aware of who we are, how we think and act and what we need to develop to cope (R.D.).
+In one of a number of references to personal accountability and proactiveness, one participant said, I now [ after the training] understand that if I have a responsibility regarding my work, I have to take responsibility for myself too, what was the word for it? … be proactive … and that I can do it (D.M.).
+Adding assertiveness to the skills mentioned above, a participant shared the following observation: I realized it doesn’t have to be that way, I can influence situations, speak up, express my opinion and not accept everything that is being said or done to me.
+I am doing the first steps now (H.S.).
+Connecting assertiveness to self-awareness, another participant added: When you look at yourself, where you allow things to happen to you and where you don’t, today, after the training, I know that there is more chance that I will stand up for myself than before (J.F.).